ayushzenith/ayushzenith/README.md

 # Hello 👋

-🤔🤔🤔🤔🤔🤔 Random Thought: Why is it Hello World! and not Goodbye World¡🤔🤔🤔🤔🤔🤔

 - 🔭 I’m currently working on a lot...
 Even I don't know what I doink anymore...
 - 🌱 I’m currently learning how to college, hoooman, throw cards, speedcube, tf/keras, etc.